The best historical places to visit with your children in Istanbul

 Just next to the Hagia Sophia lies the great luxurious palace of the Ottoman Sultans.
 It’s a fantastic place to visit with your children to give them a feel of what it was like living an emperor’s life.
 From the big beautiful garden to the cool swords and traditional dresses – it would definitely be a tour to remember.
 However, be prepared for a long walk since it is a BIG palace, but you won’t notice the distance as there is so much to see and do here.
 Make sure you bring your cameras.

-Entry to museum: 100 TL.
+Entrance fee: 100 TL.
 Free for children under 8 and disabled visitors.

 Want to know THE place to get the best view of Istanbul?
 This is it.
 You won’t be able to miss this tower as you wander the city.
 At its top you’ll have a panoramic view of Istanbul where you’ll not only enjoy the view, but if you’re feeling peckish you can grab a bite to eat too.
 There’s a lift that will take you up to the top so there’s no need to worry about climbing an endless number of steps, whilst carrying your children.